PATIENTS' GUIDE TO THE RFL

 will be positioned next to you that assists us during the procedure.

-You will receive one medication that will make you sleepy, and then
+You will receive a medication that puts you completely asleep for

-With the use of the X-ray machine, we will guide it so that the
+the use of the X-ray machine, we will guide it so that the tip ends

 When you awake from the medication we have given you, we will run